SharePoint/sp-dev-docs/docs/general-development/how-to-build-search-driven-mobile-apps-with-the-navigation-and-event-logging-res.md

 # How to: Build search-driven mobile apps with the Navigation and Event Logging REST interfaces
-SharePoint Server 2013 introduces the Navigation and Event Logging REST interfaces, enabling you to create a search-driven mobile app for mobile devices such as phones and tablets that run on operating systems other than Windows—for example, Android and iOS.
+SharePoint introduces the Navigation and Event Logging REST interfaces, enabling you to create a search-driven mobile app for mobile devices such as phones and tablets that run on operating systems other than Windows—for example, Android and iOS.
 ## How apps work with the product catalog
 <a name="mobile_app_and_product_catalog"> </a>